John S. Treu, LL.M., J.D., CPA

-John Treu is an assistant professor of accounting at the Chambers College of Business and Economics.
+John Treu is an associate professor of accounting at the Chambers College of Business and Economics.
 His primary research interests include litigation risk in capital markets, taxation, and regulation.
-His research has been accepted at top accounting and law journals including The Accounting Review and The Nebraska Law Review.
+His research has been published in the top journals in accounting and tax law including The Accounting Review, the Journal of the American Taxation Association, and the Florida Tax Review.
 He has been quoted by Forbes, Bloomberg BNA, CorporateCounsel.net, FactCheck.org and Accounting Today as an authority on the topics of taxation and securities regulation in capital markets.
-His research has been presented at several workshops and conferences including the Financial Accounting and Reporting Section Midyear Meeting, the American Accounting Association Annual Meeting, the Conference on Empirical Legal Studies, and the National Tax Association Annual Meeting.

 Dr. Treu taught previously at Brigham Young University and Pace University.
 He has taught undergraduates, graduates, and law students in the areas of introductory and advanced taxation as well as business law.
+He also serves on PhD committees and mentors PhD students in accounting.
 Professor Treu is licensed as a CPA and an attorney and he practiced as a tax associate at Deloitte Tax, LLP and as an attorney in law firms in the Salt Lake City and Washington D.C. areas.